cscart/docs/en/user_guide/stores/sharing.rst

 .. important::

     This article applies only to CS-Cart Ultimate.
-In Multi-Vendor Ultimate, check the settings of a storefront, or the **Storefronts** tab in the properties of an object.
+In Multi-Vendor Ultimate, to find out the storefront to which an object belongs, check the settings of the storefront or the **Storefronts** tab in the properties of an object.

 ======================
 How Does Sharing Work?